Skip to main content

 Light is the single strongest signal for your circadian clock.
 Bright morning light advances your rhythm, evening light delays it.
 Even brief late-night light exposure of 100 lux (a normal bedroom lamp) can suppress melatonin.
 Dim, warm light after sunset is a low-cost, high-impact change.

-Cannabis often shortens sleep latency and feels relaxing, but it suppresses REM and degrades architecture, especially with daily use.
+Cannabis often shortens sleep latency and feels relaxing, but it suppresses REM and degrades architecture, particularly with daily use.
 Stopping cannabis often produces a few rough nights of REM rebound followed by improved overall sleep quality.
 We are honest about this trade-off.

-Yes, low-dose melatonin (0.3 to 1 mg) timed correctly can shift your circadian clock and reduce jet lag.
+Yes, low-dose melatonin (0.3 to 1 mg) timed correctly can move your circadian clock and reduce jet lag.
 The dose and timing matter more than the brand.
 We give patients a specific protocol for the direction of travel, since taking it wrong can make jet lag worse.

 The gut microbiome (the trillions of bacteria in your intestines) helps produce serotonin and GABA, both critical for sleep.
 Late-night eating, alcohol, and dysbiosis (an unhealthy microbial mix) can all disrupt sleep through this gut-brain axis.
 Fiber, fermented foods, and a 12-hour overnight fast usually help.

 Sleep duration and quality are among the strongest predictors of all-cause mortality in large cohort studies.
 Less than 6 hours per night consistently is associated with higher cardiovascular, metabolic, and neurodegenerative risk.
-Sleep is one of the few interventions where small, consistent changes pay back over decades.
+Sleep is 1 of the few interventions where small, consistent changes pay back over decades.

 Chronic shift work disrupts circadian rhythms in nearly every organ system, raising the risk of insulin resistance, cardiovascular disease, and certain cancers.
 We work hard to optimize sleep around the schedule, including blackout strategies, anchored meal timing, and sometimes timed melatonin or light therapy.

-A short pre-bedtime breathing or meditation practice lowers heart rate, raises HRV, and shifts the nervous system toward the parasympathetic (rest-and-digest) state.
+A short pre-bedtime breathing or meditation practice lowers heart rate, raises HRV, and moves the nervous system toward the parasympathetic (rest-and-digest) state.
 Even 5 minutes of slow nasal breathing or a body-scan can shorten sleep latency and improve early-night deep sleep.

 Related Intelligence